I really want a Christian education for my children, but can I afford it?

 We encourage prospective families to make all reasonable efforts to come to organised open days.
 If these opportunities are missed then contact firstname.lastname@example.org to see about scheduling an individual appointment.

 What is the application process?

-Once you fill out your application form we will schedule an interview with two members of our Teacher Parent Council.
-They will process your application and report back to the Council.
-The Council makes a decision on acceptance.
+Once you fill out your application form we will schedule an interview with two members of our School Management Committee.
+They will process your application and report back to the Committee.
+The School Management Committee makes a decision on acceptance.
 This decision will be communicated to you.

 Do you have to be a Christian to send your children to the School?